Latino group sues to block Democrat-drawn maps in Illinois - WTMJ

 “The answer is we don’t know,” said Thomas Saenz, MALDEF president and general counsel.
 “We don’t know because of a lack of data and because of using wrong data.”

 The group is suing Pritzker, House Speaker Emanuel “Chris” Welch, Senate President Don Harmon and members of the Illinois State Board of Elections.
-They did not immediately respond to a request for comment Friday, though they have stood by the data used to draw the maps.
+The lawmakers did not immediately respond to a request for comment Friday, though they have stood by the data used to draw the maps.

-The lawsuit asks the court to order lawmakers to throw out the maps the Legislature approved and Pritzker signed last month, and to draw new maps using 2020 census data.
+The lawsuit asks the court to order lawmakers to throw out the maps and to draw new maps using 2020 census data.

 In Illinois, if the governor doesn’t sign legislation establishing new maps by June 30 the job shifts to a bipartisan commission.
-So Democrats, citing June 30 as their deadline, used the American Community Survey to draw the boundaries — something MALDEF and more than 50 other human and civil rights organizations have opposed and have asked lawmakers for months not to do.
+So Democrats, citing June 30 as their deadline, used the American Community Survey to draw the boundaries — something MALDEF and more than 50 other human and civil rights organizations have opposed.

-Unlike the census, which seeks to count each person, the ACS is an annual sample of a fraction of households used to estimate household characteristics, such as education level and household income, they say.
-The estimates used by the General Assembly come from data gathered over a five-year period, making it less current.
+Unlike the census, which seeks to count each person, the ACS is an annual sample of a fraction of households used to estimate household characteristics, such as education level and household income.
+The estimates used by the General Assembly come from data gathered over a five-year period, making it less current than the census, MALDEF argues.

 Saenz said he’s concerned about getting an accurate count because if Latino residents are overrepresented in a district it’s a missed opportunity and obligation to create another Latino district.
 There is no way to know for sure if Illinois Democrats accurately drew the lines — or for residents to weigh in on them — because the full data for each district hasn’t been released, he said.